 The Jewish Center for Justice is a distinguished social justice, education, and leadership development platform that empowers current and future leaders to build a more compassionate and just society.

 A diverse movement and community spanning generations and denominations, JCJ connects Jewish justice activists with unique opportunities to formulate their voices and make a real impact on issues such as immigration, gun violence prevention, economic justice, climate change, and more.

 Rabbi Joel Thal Simonds

-Julie Bank is the Founding Board Chair of Jewish Center for Justice.
+Julie Bank is the Founding Board Chair of the Jewish Center for Justice.
 She has a Master’s of Social Service Administration from the University of Chicago.
-Ms. Bank has worked both professionally and as a volunteer in the Public Policy and Social Service areas for organizations such as the Chicago Urban League, Dallas CASA (Court Appointed Special Advocates), Children’s Home and Aid Society and the Jewish Federation.
-She is currently serving as the Chair of the Economic Justice Task Force of the Commission on Social Action for the Religious Action Center of Reform Judaism and is a trustee-at-large on the Union for Reform Judaism North American Board.
+Julie has worked both professionally and as a volunteer in the Public Policy and Social Service areas for organizations such as the Chicago Urban League, Dallas CASA (Court Appointed Special Advocates), Children’s Home and Aid Society, and the Jewish Federation.
+She is currently serving as the Chair of the Economic Justice Task Force of the Commission on Social Action for Reform Judaism and is a trustee-at-large on the Union for Reform Judaism North American Board.

 Max Rosenblum is a communications and marketing professional skilled in crafting, targeting and pitching compelling stories for social causes, events and consumer products.
 He is an expert in utilizing social media platforms to build communities, drive business development and boost brand awareness.
 Max is also an experienced writer and editor across many industries including e-commerce, technology, political advocacy, real estate, retail, music and entertainment.